 perl -MCPAN -e shell

-Then, unistall WebMail and try installing it again.
+Then, unintall WebMail and try installing it again.

 If you encounter problem with attaching files, that's typically caused by insufficient permissions over the data directory.
 You can try something like this to correct the issue:

 Once the installation is complete, WebMail Lite can be accessed at http://domain.com/webmail/.
 Here, domain.com stands for any domain name hosted by the server (IP address can be used instead).
 Any customer can access WebMail Lite by adding /webmail/ to their domains.
 Once logged in, user will get full list of available webmail clients:

 Note that you'll need email address created in cPanel to check mail, and you'll also need it to configure the product.
 To fine-tune WebMail Lite installation, first log in webmail screen as shown above, then log out of user area of WebMail using Logout tool of webmail itself (rather than Logout tool of cPanel) and append /adminpanel/ to URL, to access admin interface.
 Default admin login is superadmin, default password is empty.

-Once entered the AdminPanel, you can change the default password for AdminPanel access, and configure the product in any other way you like.
+Once entered the admin interface, you can change the default password for admin access, and configure the product in any other way you like.
 This is, however, optional, as the installer sets up the product to the fully operational state.

 Alternative installation method

 The alternative solution is to install a regular package of WebMail Lite.
-This is done in exactly the same way you would do with any other PHP application: upload it to web directory of a particular domain, setup access permissions, configure the database, etc. You will also be able to use built-in installation wizard of WebMail Lite available at URL of the following kind: http://www.yourdomain.com/mail/install/ (note that /webmail/ directory name is reserved by cPanel itself so you can't use that, but something like /email/, /mail/, /afterlogic/ etc. would work just fine).
+This is done in exactly the same way you would do with any other PHP application: upload it to web directory of a particular domain, setup access permissions, configure the database, etc. Note that /webmail/ directory name is reserved by cPanel itself so you can't use that, but something like /email/, /mail/, /afterlogic/ etc. would work just fine.